practicajs/practica/README.md

 Keeping it simple, flat, and based on native Node/JS capabilities is part of this project's DNA.
 We believe that too many abstractions, high-complexity or fancy language features can quickly become a stumbling block for the team

-To name a few examples, our code flow is flat with almost no level of indirection, although using TypeScript - almost no features are being used besides types, for modularization we simply use Node.js modules
+To name a few examples, our code flow is flat with almost no level of indirection, no DI - it's just simple functions calling other functions.
+Although using TypeScript, almost no features are being used besides types, for modularization we simply use...
+Node.js modules

 ![Simplicity!](/static/images/abstractions-vs-simplicity.png)

 ### 3. Supports many technologies and frameworks

 Good Practices and Simplicity is the name of the game with Practica.
 There is no need to narrow our code to a specific framework or database.
-We aim to support a majority of popular Node.js frameworks and databases.
+We aim to support the popular Node.js frameworks and data access approaches

 ![Built on top of known frameworks](/static/images/tech-stack.png)